 Conclusion

-Preparing a meeting begins with creating a meeting agenda.
-A meeting agenda template helps to facilitate a productive meeting.
+Preparing a meeting begins with creating an agenda.
+A template for one helps facilitate a productive meeting.
 It also helps ensure that the meeting has a clear goal, enabling attendees to focus on what is discussed or the decisions made.
-Therefore, meeting organizers should always ensure that a meeting agenda is part of their management and facilitation practice.
+Therefore, organizers should always ensure that a meeting agenda is part of their management and facilitation practices.